kirjavascript/duplex/README.md

-subset chooser like 2LLui - show coverage subsets - strip first auf by rotating select subset, generate cases that use smallest number of first algs do lazy load subset cubes duplex on cll
+subset chooser like 2LLui - show coverage subsets - strip first auf by rotating select subset, generate cases that use smallest number of first algs OR shortest OR minimize auf
+<a>all solutions</a>
+do lazy load subset cubes
+duplex on cll